dzlab/dzlab.github.io/_posts/2024-09-15-ai-agent-gemini.md

 <br/>

 LLMs like [Google Gemini](https://gemini.google.com/) takes input for a single query and returns an output (e.g. text, image or audio), it cannot do more than a single task at a time.
 On the other hand, an Agent run iteratively with some goals / tasks defined.
-An agent uses complex workflows it continusouly talks to the LLM without a human interaction until it reaches its goal.
+An agent uses complex workflows; it continusouly talks to the LLM without a human interaction until it reaches its goal.

 With the introduction of [Function Calling](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling), Gemini can make use of external tools by outputting a well formatted output that matches the input expected.
-This capability is a first manifestation of the “agents” idea inside of Gemini as now the model can make the decision on whether to use the tools at it hand and which one.
+This capability is a first manifestation of the “agents” idea inside of Gemini as now the model can make the decision on whether to use the tools at hand and which one.

 In the rest of this article, we will use Gemini's Function Calling to build a simple FileSystem Agent from scratch.
+The main components of our agent implementation are:
+- **Tool dispatching:** This component is reponsible of executing the right tool based on the LLM reponse.
+- **Task planning:** This component leaverages the LLM Gemini to reason about the user query and respond to it with the appropriate a function call.
+- **Agent orchestration:** This component implements the agent main loop, it listen to user query, forwards them to the task planner, and then uses the tool dispatching component to execute tools.

 > Note: Agent workflows may require a lot of interactions with the LLM, and as a result may cause a lot of API usage which may not be free of charge.

+## Setup
 First, let's install some dependencies.
 We will need the [backoff](https://github.com/litl/backoff) to implement retries for Gemini API as the agent will cause the Rate limit to be reached quickly.

 ```shell